Agoric/documentation/main/ertp/guide/purses-and-payments.md

 of that `brand`.
 Neither a `purse` nor a `payment` can ever change their associated `brand`.

-Each `purse` and `payment` object contains a specific single amount of digital assets, which may be none at all (`empty` in AmountMath terms).
+Each `purse` and `payment` object contains a specific single amount of digital assets, which may be none at all ("empty" in [AmountMath](./amount-math.md) terms).
 In the same way you might have separate bank accounts for different purposes, you can have different purses for the same brand of digital asset.
 One purse might hold 2 Quatloos and another purse might hold 3 Quatloos.